bijancamp/bijancamp.com/content/blog/windows-podman-dev-containers/index.md

 ## Trying It Out

 You should now be ready to run dev containers from VS Code with Podman.
-To try it out, from the Command Palette In VS Code (<kbd>F1</kbd> or <kbd>Ctrl + Shift + p</kbd>), run the command **Dev Containers: Try a Dev Container Sample...** and select any of the samples:
+To try it out, from the Command Palette in VS Code (<kbd>F1</kbd> or <kbd>Ctrl + Shift + p</kbd>), run the command **Dev Containers: Try a Dev Container Sample...** and select any of the samples: